realfishsam/bnbPlants/README.md

 And there you have it - your data visualized in a user-friendly dashboard!

+Due to the limitations of the Datacake free tier, I am only able to send approximately 500 messages per day.
+To exceed this limit and send more messages, a paid subscription is required.

+LoRa connectivity is not available in the area where my parent's BnB is located.
+Moreover, opting for WiFi makes the initial cost of the complete device cheaper.
+This is because using LoRa would require additional antennas and related equipment, whereas with WiFi, only the pico device is necessary.
+Although electricity expenses may be higher in the long term, the device itself remains inexpensive to operate.
+Additionally, the cost savings from reduced trips to the BnB for my mother, resulting in lower gasoline expenses, further contribute to the overall affordability.

+Datacake's webhook was used to send data.

+One of the conveniences of using Datacake is that I don't have to manage my own database.
+However, if I were to choose a database, MongoDB would be my preferred option due to its innovative approach of using JSON-like files.
+With Datacake's free tier, I can store several hundred datapoints without any cost, enabling me to dedicate my attention to other aspects of the project.

 ### Real-Time Data Notifications
 In the introductory section, I expressed my desire to notify bnbPlants users regarding when to water their plants.
 In addition to that, I aim to provide users with updates about soil moisture and other related data.
 To accomplish this objective, it was necessary for me to acquire real-time data from Datacake and forward it through telegram.
 The following is a module I composed for my bnbPlants_bot.js application to facilitate this task: